In Part One of this tutorial, we cover the basics of how to use widgets in WordPress.

 - Add and configure an Archives section to your sidebar.

-This brings you to the Widgets section in your web browser …
+This loads the Widgets section in your browser …

 (Widgets Screen)